RobotTraders/backtesting/README.md

 https://youtu.be/PljviyzhdhU

-Using the relative strength index indicator, we show you how to optimize a simple trading strategy in Python.
+Using the relative strength index indicator, we show you how to optimise a simple trading strategy in Python.
 This pedagogical tutorial emphasizes caveats when it comes to finding "best" parameters for a strategy, as well as some important metrics to evaluate the quality of the overall strategy.